hanja-graph/hanja-graph/design/features.md

 # Differentiating features of this project
 Following the above observations, we focus on creating a review flow based on the following principles.

 * A card view that allows the user to naturally see words that are connected through roots that they know.
 * A review scheduling algorithm that schedules cards based on whether one has seen related words recently (and thereby implicitly reviewed that word).
 * A focus on generating sight words for reading by exercising L2 word comprehension without considering increasing the likelihood of spontaneous usage of words in L1.
 In other words, breadth, not depth.
+* Aggressive deduplication of words that differ only in their grammatical usage and not essential meaning.